Skip to main content

 Why Does Hormonal Imbalance Occur?

 Hormonal decline is a natural part of the human life cycle.
-As we age, the production of key hormones like testosterone, estrogen, and naturally wanes.
+As we age, the production of key hormones like testosterone, estrogen, and growth hormone naturally wanes.
 This process, known as andropause in men and menopause in women, represents a significant shift in the body’s internal environment.

 The decline is gradual, but its cumulative effect can lead to a noticeable decrease in physical and mental performance.
 The symptoms associated with these transitions are direct consequences of the reduced signaling capacity within the endocrine network.